wowczarek/pbnet/README.md

 #### Host side

 Just run `pbnet -h` to see the available options and defaults.
-Using command line parameters you can configure the serial device, baud rate, block size, delay, IP address and netmask of the host side, etc. The default netmask is /24 rather than say /30 which makes more sense for a point to point interface, but this is mostly to test and demonstrate the PB discarding packets meant for other addresses on the same subnet.
+Using command line parameters you can configure the serial device (or IP address/port of the emulator), baud rate, block size, per-byte delay (set to zero when connected to emulator), IP address and netmask of the host side, etc. The default netmask is /24 rather than say /30 which makes more sense for a point to point interface, but this is mostly to test and demonstrate the PB discarding packets meant for other addresses on the same subnet.
 The default IP address on the host side is `10.99.99.1`.

 ### Working with PBNET